-The Bipartisan Policy Center Young Policy Professionals Fellowship (YPP) is an intensive, online, educational, and professional opportunity in Washington D.C for rising seniors, recent graduates of high school, freshmen and sophomores in their undergraduate careers.
-The students selected will have the opportunity to learn and gain experience in bipartisanship, research and network in America’s top bipartisan think tanks.
+The Bipartisan Policy Center Young Policy Professionals Fellowship (YPP) is an intensive, online, educational, and professional opportunity in Washington D.C for rising high school seniors, recent graduates of high school, freshmen and sophomores in their undergraduate careers.
+The students selected will have the opportunity to learn and gain experience in bipartisanship, research, and network in America’s top bipartisan think tank.

 Specially tailored toward younger undergraduate students and high school seniors, the YPP program works to instill BPC’s core values of bipartisanship, inclusivity, and collaboration in students from a young age.
 BPC is constantly working to bring people together, regardless of their politics, demographics, and identity of circumstances.
 We want to extend that philosophy to the next generation.